HobiHo180294/lets-do/readme.md

 It showcases the full flow of the application — from user registration and login to managing and completing tasks in an intuitive interface.

-⚠️ _**Please note:** This is an MVP version intended for demonstration purposes only — some features may be limited or under active development._
+⚠️ _**Please note:** This is an MVP version intended for demonstration purposes only.
+Active development on this project is no longer maintained._

 ## Authors: